Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/with.md

 }
 ```

-The perspective is changed to the single instance given.
-This is needed *very rarely,* but is sometimes needed for a
+This changes the perspective to the single instance given.
+This is only needed *very rarely,* but is sometimes needed for a
 function to work properly [(see list)](objects_and_instances.md#perspective-effects).

-People sometimes use it just as a shorthand to avoid using `instance.variable` syntax, but in practice this is almost
+People sometimes use it as a shorthand to avoid using `instance.variable` syntax, but in practice this is almost
 always a bad idea.
 Not only does `with` make the code more complex, such code is usually shorter or of similar length
 without using `with`.
 Save it for exceptional circumstances.